Courses and Requirements

 - Ethics and Society (Philosophy, PHIL-UA 30)

 - Medical Ethics (Philosophy, PHIL-UA 50)

 - Ethics and the Environment (Philosophy, PHIL‐UA 53)

 - Topics in Ethics and Political Philosophy (Philosophy, PHIL‐UA 102)

 - Ethics, Politics, and Public Policy (Politics, POL-UA 130)

 - Normative Issues in Public Policy (Wagner, UPADM-GP 120)

 - A senior seminar where students conduct an in‐depth analysis of a critical and relevant policy issue in a small classroom setting under the guidance of a faculty member.
 [NOTE: Honors requires an additional course.
 Students who wish to pursue Honors in the major should begin planning with the faculty directors by the middle of junior year.
 Ho]

-Public Policy majors will select four elective courses to deepen their understanding of, and expertise in, key policy areas.
+Public Policy majors select six elective courses to deepen their understanding of, and expertise in, key policy areas.
 At least one of the electives must be in the Policy Analysis field.
-View a list of some sample electives in the fields of Economics, Politics, Sociology, Environment, and others.
+View a list of pre-approved courses in the fields of Economics, Health, Law, Environment, and others.